Neutron poison: Decay poisons

 In addition to fission product poisons, other materials in the reactor decay to materials that act as neutron poisons.
-An example of this is the decay of Tritium to Helium-3.
-Since Tritium has a half-life of 12.3 years, normally this decay does not significantly affect reactor operations because the rate of decay of Tritium is so slow.
-However, if Tritium is produced in a reactor and then allowed to remain in the reactor during a prolonged shutdown of several months, a sufficient amount of tritium may decay to helium-3 to add a significant amount of negative reactivity.
-Any Helium-3 produced in the reactor during a shutdown period will be removed during subsequent operation by a neutron-proton reaction.
-Pressurized Heavy Water Reactors will produce small but notable amounts of Tritium through neutron capture in the heavy water moderator, which will likewise decay to Helium-3.
-Given the high market value of both Tritium and Helium-3, Tritium is periodically removed from the moderator/coolant of some CANDU reactors and sold at a profit.
-Water boration (the addition of boric acid to the moderator/coolant) which is commonly employed in pressurized light water reactors also produces non-negligible amounts of Tritium via the successive reactions ^{10}_{5}B(n, α)^{7}_{3}Li and ^{7}_{3}Li(n,α n)^{3}_{1}T or (in the presence of fast neutrons) ^{7}_{3}Li(n,2n)^{6}_{3}Li and subsequently ^{6}_{3}Li(n,α)^{3}_{1}T. Fast neutrons also produce Tritium directly from boron via ^{10}_{5}B(n,2α)^{3}_{1}T. All nuclear fission reactors produce a certain quantity of Tritium via ternary fission.
+An example of this is the decay of tritium to helium-3.
+Since tritium has a half-life of 12.3 years, normally this decay does not significantly affect reactor operations because the rate of decay of tritium is so slow.
+However, if tritium is produced in a reactor and then allowed to remain in the reactor during a prolonged shutdown of several months, a sufficient amount of tritium may decay to helium-3 to add a significant amount of negative reactivity.
+Any helium-3 produced in the reactor during a shutdown period will be removed during subsequent operation by a neutron-proton reaction, as helium-3 has a high absorption cross section for thermal neutrons, producing tritium and hydrogen again.
+Pressurized heavy water reactors will produce small but notable amounts of tritium through neutron capture in the heavy water moderator, which will likewise decay to helium-3.
+Given the high market value of both tritium and helium-3, tritium is periodically removed from the moderator/coolant of some CANDU reactors and sold at a profit.
+Water boration (the addition of boric acid to the moderator/coolant) which is commonly employed in pressurized light water reactors also produces non-negligible amounts of tritium via the successive reactions ^{10}_{5}B(n, α)^{7}_{3}Li and ^{7}_{3}Li(n,α n)^{3}_{1}T or (in the presence of fast neutrons) ^{7}_{3}Li(n,2n)^{6}_{3}Li and subsequently ^{6}_{3}Li(n,α)^{3}_{1}T. Fast neutrons also produce tritium directly from boron via ^{10}_{5}B(n,2α)^{3}_{1}T. All nuclear fission reactors produce a certain quantity of tritium via ternary fission.

 Control poisons

-During operation of a reactor the amount of fuel contained in the core decreases monotonically.
+During operation of a reactor, the amount of fuel contained in the core decreases monotonically.
 If the reactor is to operate for a long period of time, fuel in excess of that needed for exact criticality must be added when the reactor is fueled.
 The positive reactivity due to the excess fuel must be balanced with negative reactivity from neutron-absorbing material.
 Movable control rods containing neutron-absorbing material is one method, but control rods alone to balance the excess reactivity may be impractical for a particular core design as there may be insufficient room for the rods or their mechanisms, namely in submarines, where space is particularly at a premium.